ted-swang/stormDataAnalysis/stormDataAnalysis.md

                 )
 ```

 The variables `PROPDMGEXP` and `CROPDMGEXP` give us a multiplicative factor for dollars of damage caused by a weather event.
-We treat "H" to mean hundred, "K" thousand, "M" million, "B" billion, and numeric values as scientific notation exponents (i.e. "2" corresponds to a multiplicative factor of 10^2), we prepare the columns PROPDMGEXP and CROPDMGEXP for numerical calculation.
-We use the `fct_collapse` function from the `forcats` package to make these columns uniform and numeric.
+We take "H" to mean hundred, "K" thousand, "M" million, "B" billion, and numeric values to mean a scientific notation exponents (i.e. "2" corresponds to a multiplicative factor of 10^2), we prepare the columns PROPDMGEXP and CROPDMGEXP for numerical calculation.
+We use the `fct_collapse` function from the `forcats` package to make these columns uniform by making them all scientific notation exponents.
 For rows missing data in these columns, we assume the value is 0.
+Finally, we transform this into numeric data.

 ```r